speedst3r/docker-pihole/README.md

 ### Docker Pi-hole v5.1.2

-This version was forked from [pi-hole/docker-pi-hole](https://github.com/pi-hole/docker-pi-hole/tree/v5.1.2) and then largely rewritten.
-The build has been rewritten using a single `Dockerfile` and one installation script, `Dockerfile.sh`.
-Multiarch images are built using `docker buildx` via GitHub actions and automatically published to Docker Hub.
-The startup shell scripts that configured Pi-hole have been replaced with a single Perl script.
+This version was forked from [rndnoise/docker-pihole](https://github.com/rndnoise/docker-pihole/) and then adding GitHub Actions to check daily for a new upstream release, update the Dockerfile versions and push a new local release.